databoy5000/project-3-server/README.md

 ```

 * <ins>handleTags()</ins><br>
-Since tags are all inputted into the same text input, they need to be formatted so that punctuation and special characters are removed, each keywork is separated into its own string and split into the form's `tags` property array.
+Tags are typed onto the same single imput, so they need to be formatted so that punctuation and special characters are removed, each keywork is separated into its own string and split into the form's `tags` property array.
 This is done reformatting tags with `const newTags = formatTagArray(e.target.value)`:

 ```js
   function formatTagArray(tags) {